-RELEASE OF INFORMATION MERCER UNIVERSITY MAT PROGRAM
+RELEASE OF INFORMATIONMERCER UNIVERSITY MAT PROGRAM

 NAME: (print)

-ng Program, and its representatives, permission to release related to Service-Learning and Clinical Experiences in
+ining Program, and its representatives, permission to release ns related to Service-Learning and Clinical Experiences in

-Name and contact information (Mercer email and/or other contact info as supplied by you)

-Information found on the Student Record of I

-Information found on the Student Physical Exa Release of results of criminal background check Criminal Background Check and Drug Screening ck and/or drug screening results in compliance with the
+Information found on the Student Record of Information found on the Student Physical Examination Form check and/or drug screening results in compliance with the

-I may revoke this release at any time by providing a w Education. vritten statement to the Coordinator of Clinical
+I may revoke this release at any time by providing Education. a written statement to the Coordinator of Clinical

 Signature: Date:

 Witness: Date:

-Photo and Me edia Release Form
+Photo and Media Release Form

-(eg. web, video, audio, podcast, etc.) in any and all of website entries, without payment or any other conside become the property of Mercer University and will not edit, alter, copy, exhibit, publish, or distribute this photopublicizing Mercer Programs or for any other lawful papprove the finished product, including, but not limite likeness appears.
-Additionally, I waive any right to roof the photograph and/or other media format.
-I hereby University from all claims, demands, and other causes administrators, or any other persons acting on my behavior. eration.
-I understand and agree that these materials will of be returned.
-I hereby authorize Mercer University to too and/or other forms of media for the purposes of purpose.
-In addition, I waive the right to inspect or ed to, written, electronic, or broadcast copy, wherein my yalties or other compensation arising or related to the use y hold harmless and release and forever discharge Mercer is of action, which I, my heirs, representatives, executors, alf of my estate have or may have by reason of t in my own name.
+(eg. web, video, audio, podcast, etc.) in any and all website entries, without payment or any other consbecome the property of Mercer University and will edit, alter, copy, exhibit, publish, or distribute this publicizing Mercer Programs or for any other lawf approve the finished product, including, but not lin likeness appears.
+Additionally, I waive any right to of the photograph and/or other media format.
+I her University from all claims, demands, and other cau administrators, or any other persons acting on my be tent in my own name.
 I have read this release before signing

 Name (Print)

 Signature Date